Governments of the Member States of the Organization

 effect for the other States Parties.

-English, French, Portuguese and Spanish texts of which
+the English, French, Portuguese and Spanish texts of

-are equally authentic, shall be deposited with the General
+which are equally authentic, shall be deposited with

-which will forward an authenticated copy of its text
+States, which shall forward an authenticated copy of

-to the Secretariat of the United Nations for registration
+its text to the Secretariat of the United Nations for

 of American States shall notify the Member States of